claudioverdun/hugo-academic-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am an applied mathematician with an interest in how data extract from certain applications can be exploited in a provable way.
-Despite all *models being wrong, some are useful*, and the notion of parsimonious models is one of the core topics of my research.
-In particular, I use techniques from the fields of (non-convex) optimization, statistics, numerical linear algebra and computational harmonic analysis to exploit data.
-My research focuses on developing and analyzing *sparse and low-rank models*, *probabilistic methods* in data analysis and uncertainty quantification for high-dimensional statistics, *iteratively reweighted algorithms* as well as applications to **MRI**.
-Recently, I also started working with the fascinating **implicit bias of the gradient descent** phenomenon.
+I am interested in machine learning, compressive sensing, inverse problems, optimization and high-dimensional statistics.
+My goal is to develop an understanding of ML from first principles, to establish provable guarantees for its algorithms, and to apply them to medical technology problems.
+I'm currently interested in sparse and low-rank models, im- plicit bias of the gradient descent, probabilistic methods in data analysis and uncertainty quantification for high-dimensional statistics, iteratively reweighted algorithms as well as applications to MRI, one of my scientific passions.